 Why did I fight? - Taking back the word, "Pirate"!

 In a nutshell, several factors led me to fight my case from day one to the present.
-First, I had a different interpretation of criminal copyright law and fair use/orphan works.
-Second, even if my interpretation of the law was incorrect, I fundamentally oppose the government and copyright regime's ever-increasing enhancements to criminal copyright law.
+First, I had a different interpretation of criminal copyright law and how it pertains to the fair use of orphan works.
+Second, even if my interpretation of the law was incorrect, I fundamentally oppose the U.S. government and copyright regime's ever-increasing enhancements to criminal copyright law.
 Since this case was the first of its kind, I couldn't just give up and allow another enhancement without clarification of the actual law.
 Third, there were reasons to believe that the entire investigation was a pretextual prosecution, fishing for another case.
 All of the evidence I have for this is circumstantial, and I am still conducting my own investigation.
 If I'm right, my copyright conviction was simply a misuse of copyright law, and the public needs to be aware of that.
-I will explore some of the evidence in future blog posts, as I am still reviewing the material for my pending 2255 motion.
+I will explore some of the evidence in future blog posts.

 For now, I want to delve deeper into the reasons behind my views on copyright law.